-An infected mosquito passes the virus to you through a bite on your skin.
+An infected mosquito passes the virus through a bite on the skin.

 Symptoms appear within a week after a mosquito bite.
-The acute phase lasts 3-4 days, then symptoms go away.
-Some people progress to the toxic phase.
-This starts within 24 hours of the end of the first phase.
-Recovery will provide lifetime protection against yellow fever.
+The acute phase lasts 3 to 4 days.
+Then symptoms go away.
+At the end of the acute phase, some people move to the toxic phase.

-Some people may not have symptoms.
-If they appear, they may include:
+Some may not have symptoms.
+Those who do may have:

-Care may start in a hospital.
-There are no medicines to treat yellow fever.
-The goal of care is to ease symptoms.
-Care may include:
+The goal of treatment is to ease symptoms.
+It may include: